Priva28/Priva28/README.md

 #### Some stuff about me:

-I like developing stuff especially with Swift. 👨🏻‍💻
+I like developing stuff and am most experienced with Swift. 👨🏻‍💻 🏎

 I like doing stuff with technology in general. 💻